Acttop-Interactive/vuxel-docs/docs/ref/components.md

 ## Components.Template(template)

-Creates a nested UI component structure from a table-based template.
+Creates a nested UI component structure from a `table-based template`.

 ::: tip
 You can also use `Vuxel.Template` instead!